 The law is alive, and constantly evolving.
 However, consider that it is alive like a small turtle in a glass aquarium.
 There are a prescribed number of steps before one has to turn back.
 The amount of space to move is limited.
 Lawyers can see out of the glass, but they remain prescribed by precedent and law.
 The glass of the aquarium can distort views.

 Law is written, and then it begins to evolve through court decisions and legal arguments within the judiciary.
 Each new decision further explicates the law, but narrows it at the same time.
 For laws with many years of legal decisions, challenges, and opinions by courts, the tangled decision-making that results can be complex to the point of overwhelming.
-This is where the big data analysis capabilities of the AIs will shine.
+This is where the big data analysis capabilities of the AIs will shine making it easier for lawyers to utilise AI for insurers and lawyers.
 They can find patterns in the chaos, a yellow brick road out of the mess.

 But not all yellow brick roads are safe, or just, or fair.
 The global understanding and empathy that humans bring must decide if the path out of the tangled web is the just one.
 This means that human beliefs, worldviews, and unconscious bias remains in play.
 Just depending on the decision of the AIs, however, does not preclude prejudice and unfair practices.
 AIs are programed by humans, with data sets that are not diverse or inclusive.
 They hold the unconscious bias of their makers (see also our blog post about “Do artificial networks make unbiased decisions?) .